rcsb/py-rcsb_app_file/README.md

 In particular, edit paths (REPOSITORY_DIR_PATH, SHARED_LOCK_PATH, SESSION_DIR_PATH).

-For production, they should point to a remote path on an NFS file system.
+For production, they should point to a remote path on a mounted file system.

 For testing, they may point to local paths.